WenqinSHAO/pvd-dev/README.md

 ```
 This will take quite a while.
 Meantime, let's have a quick look at what does this kernel patch actually bring:
 1. It first modifies the IPv6 neighbour discovery option parser behaviour, so that it can understand what happens inside a PvD option.
+The parsing of an RA containing PvD that contains other RA options remains sequential, just as the original kernel parsing behaviour.
+More specifically ND6 options in PvD will be handled sequentially (as if the PvD option header were not there) along with ND6 options outside the PvD.
+For example, if we have two RIOs toward a same destination prefixes yet with different priority, the one appears later in the RA message (not matter inside or outside PvD) will eventually be considerded by the kernel.
+The only expection is RA header (when a flag set) and other ND6 options with no more than 1 presence, e.g. MTU.
+These settings in PvD will be eventually effective and overwrite those outside the PvD.
 2. This PvD parsing behaviour can be easily turn on/off via option _net.ipv6.conf.<interface>.parse_pvd_ in sysctl.
 The default value is 1, which means on.
 This option is only effective when the interface accepts RA, that is _net.ipv6.conf.<interface>.accept_ra=1_.
 3. When applying learnt ND6 options in RAs, the patched kernel associates prefixes, routes, etc. to the corresponding PvD.
-4. (TODO: detail better what Thierry has done) New rtnetlink messages are added so that userspace can be aware of the PvD information update.
+4. New RTNETLINK messages are defined for the anouncements of PvD creation, attributes updates, etc.
+5. New getsockopt/setsockopt options are defined to allow the query and modification of PvD datastructure from userspace.
+6. A process/thread/socket can be bound to a specific PvD (via setsockopt), while obliges the kernel making consistent route and saddr selection.

 Once kernel building finished, generated linux-.*.deb shall sit in $your_project_directory/src/linux-env/